 “A black cast [that] performed skits which were loosely based on the opera Carmen.
 The score by Bizet was simplified and changed so that the performers who had no operatic training could sing it.”

-While the play actually wasn’t a revue, and it was sang as an opera, Preminger’s memory of what he saw on stage is perhaps indicative of how unique he felt his film version would be:
+While the play actually wasn’t a revue, and it was sang as an opera, Preminger’s memory of what he saw on stage is indicative of the unique vision he had for his film version of Carmen Jones:

 “I was fascinated by the idea of transposing the story of Carmen into present-day American life with an all black cast…Except for the lyrics, we did not use the text of Hammerstein’s revue or the libretto of the original opera…but went back to the original story……I had decided to make a dramatic film with music rather than a conventional film musical.”

-With his vision firmly in place, Preminger went about to find a studio that would finance the film.
+With his vision firmly in place, Preminger went about to finding a studio to finance the film.
 But it wasn’t easy.
-As Harry Belafonte would remember in his autobiography [aff. link],
+As Harry Belafonte later remembered in his autobiography [aff. link],

 “…Preminger was taking on a considerable challenge…In Hollywood, all-black-cast movies were viewed as sure money losers, after a brief vogue for them in 1943 with Cabin in the Sky and Stormy Weather, both of which had earned praise but no profits.
 Preminger, one very scrappy guy, was raring to prove that wisdom wrong.”